spraints/svn-examples/README.example.txt

 Hola.
 Guten Tag.
 Bonjour.
-This means that my new change works! (maybe)
+This means that my new change works! (maybe?)